grain-lang/grain/docs/contributor/data_representations.md

 The last bit of a value determines if that value is a number or something else.
 If it's 0, the value is a "simple number" (defined to be a 31-bit integer).
 Conveniently, this means that every Grain simple number is stored as `n * 2`.
 This means that addition and subtraction don't require any additional instructions to compute, since `2a + 2b = 2(a + b)`.
 There are other tricks like this for the other operations that allow us to avoid unnecessary untagging.

 The downside of this tag for numbers is the loss of one bit of information.
-If larger numbers are needed, then users must use one of the other (heap-allocated) number types.
+If larger numbers (or non-integer numbers) are needed, then Grain will fall back onto one of the other (heap-allocated) number types.

 To tag a simple number, we perform a shift left by 1.
 To untag a simple number, we perform an arithmetic (signed) shift right by 1.